 Severe Tooth Pain & Toothaches

-Pain when you bite or chew, especially if it is accompanied by a foul odor and a bad taste, can be a sign of an abscess that needs immediate treatment.
+Pain when you bite or chew, especially if it is accompanied by a foul odor and a bad taste, can be a sign of an abscess that needs immediate dental care.

-First, call Sunnyvale Dental Care and make an appointment.
+First, call Sunnyvale Dental Care emergency clinic, Sunnyvale, CA, and make an appointment.

 In the meantime, here are a few steps you can take at home to try to relieve some of the pain:

-– Take an over-the-counter pain reliever, such as ibuprofen (Advil, Neurofen) or acetaminophen (Tylenol).
-However, be aware that you need to see your dentist.
+Take an over-the-counter pain reliever, such as ibuprofen (Advil, Neurofen) or acetaminophen (Tylenol).
+However, be aware that you need to see Sunnyvale emergency dentist Dr. Antonious.
 If you mask the pain with a painkiller and ignore it, the infection can spread and could become life threatening.

 - Floss your teeth, and then run a toothpick around the gum line.
 This may remove debris that’s lodged under the gum.

-– If you’ve lost a filling or crown, dip a cotton swab in clove oil and apply it to the exposed part of the tooth.
+- If you’ve lost a filling or crown, dip a cotton swab in clove oil and apply it to the exposed part of the tooth.
 Clove oil, available in pharmacies and supermarkets, works well to relieve tooth pain.
-You also can use a topical anesthetic, such as Anbesol, also available in pharmacies and supermarkets.
+You also can use a topical anesthetic on the gums, such as Anbesol, also available in pharmacies and supermarkets.

 - If the area that hurts is swollen, putting an ice pack on your face over the area that hurts also may relieve the pain.
 Apply the ice for 10 to 20 minutes of every hour, as necessary.